DOCUMENT TSC-2026/B24 · BLOG POST 24 · ENTERPRISE INNOVATION · REV. 01

 + + + + + + + +

 The platform decision is a competitive variable now, not just an infrastructure question.
-Brands that recognize this early and move deliberately will compound the speed advantage over time.
+Brands that recognize this early and move deliberately compound the speed advantage over time.
 Brands that wait until the platform is visibly failing have already ceded ground to competitors who moved first.
+The clearest case study in this is how DTC challengers built their speed advantage while incumbents waited, which is documented in why Fortune 500 brands keep losing to DTC challengers.

 The migration project I led is documented as Case 06 on the work page.
-If you're evaluating a platform migration or building the business case internally, the form takes two minutes.
+If you are evaluating a platform migration or building the business case internally, the form takes two minutes.

 Is your commerce platform the bottleneck?

-Start the conversation See the case studies →
+Start a conversation See the case studies →